pbrotoisworo/survey123py/README.md

 In it's current form it is able to validate and parse formulas and variables the form.
 However, not all validation and parsing is included yet.

-**Note**: Survey123Py does not publish your form.
-You’ll still need to use Survey123 Connect to publish the final version.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Survey123Py.